Published: Mar 9, 2024

 };

-Create the Contact route if you haven't already (app/contact/page.tsx) and import the Form component:
+and import the Form component:

-import type { Metadata } from 'next';
+import type { Metadata } from "next";

-import Head from "next/head";
+import React from "react";

-import { Inter } from "next/font/google";
+import { Form } from "../components/Form";

 export const metadata: Metadata = {

-description: 'Contact us page',
+description: "Contact us page",

 const ContactUs = () => (